WeiYang-BAI/Osteo-Fine-Mapp-SNP2SE2miRNA/README.md

 	$ git clone https://github.com/WeiYang-BAI/Fine-Mapp-SNP2SE2miRNA-Osteo.git

-Please run the follow command to check the helpdoc first:
+Please run the follow command to to see the help message:

 	$ python ./FineMapp_SNP2SE2miRNA.py -H

 Arguments:

-	-H/-h	Show this help-doc.
+	-H/-h	show this help message and exit.

 	-SNP	The INDEPENDENT SNPs file, which consists of at least three tab-separated
 		columns: chromosome, position and P-value.
 Extra columns are allowed, but